masalla-art/masalla-icon-theme/README.md

 and install it by using gdebi (recommended) or any other app like dpkg or software center ... etc.

-In Arch's distro (like Archlinux, Manjaro, Antergos, ... etc):
+In Arch's distro (like Archlinux, Manjaro, Antergos, ... etc) " thanks to 'Michael Tiebesl' for adding masalla in AUR":

 install it from AUR repo by using this command  :

        yaourt masalla-icon-theme
 Other distro :